Illinois Fighting Illini football: Ron Zook era (2005–2011)

-2007 Season

 Zook's recruiting success finally began to pay dividends during the 2007 season.
 After losing a close game on neutral turf to a Missouri squad, the Illini ran off five straight wins, including back-to-back home wins over Penn State and Wisconsin.
 Illinois' 5–1 start gave them a No. 18 ranking in the AP Poll.
 This was Illinois' first ranking in the AP Poll since the end of the 2001 season.
 A homecoming win over Ball State gave the Illini bowl eligibility and a blowout win at Minnesota all but assured Zook's first bowl appearance as coach of the Illini.
 On November 10, the then-unranked Illini defeated No. 1-ranked Ohio State in Columbus.
 The Illini finished the 2007 regular season by defeating Northwestern to finish 9–3 overall, 6–2 in the Big Ten.
 Because Big Ten champion Ohio State football played in the BCS National Championship game, Illinois received a bid to play in the Rose Bowl as the second ranked team in the Big Ten.
 Their improvement of 7 wins over the 2006 season was the largest such increase of any Division I team.
 His success earned Zook a contract extension in October 2007, which paid him approximately $1.5 million through the 2013 season.
 Zook's success on the recruiting trail continued as well, with Illinois having the No. 17 recruiting class in 2008 according to rivals.com.
 On November 20, 2007, Ron Zook was selected as the Big Ten Coach of the Year.
 Zook also was awarded the Liberty Mutual Coach of the Year Award following the 2007 season.
 After making the 2008 Rose Bowl, Illinois was squashed, 49–17, by the USC Trojans, putting a bit of a damper on an otherwise great season.